 You Think You’ll Look Stupid

 Stop worrying about what people are thinking!
 Half the time they are so focused on themselves, that they haven’t even noticed the person in front of them.

 Besides even pro’s fall off of treadmills, trip on steps, drop dumbbells on their own feet, and do an exercise incorrectly.
 Lots of things happen during vigorous exercise and machinery.
 And we all feel silly when we don’t know how to use a machine.
 All you have to do is ask somebody to show you.

 Basically, if you fall, drop weight, or do something else that makes you want to disappear.
 Just laugh and carry on. unless you hurt yourself, of course.
 We all have to start somewhere and asking for assistance is your best bet.

 You Are Scared Of Feeling Pain

 Unfortunately, you need to get over this if you want to make progress.
 Fitness is by no means comfortable, but it is very enjoyable once you get past the first few weeks.
 Nobody enjoys pain.
 Many people avoid exercise because they fear pain so much that they do everything in life to escape it.

 Sweating Seems Scary

 Often people think they’re going to die from over-sweating.
 This is literally or close to impossible.
-I have personally had clients apologise and feel embarrassed for sweating too much.
+I have personally had clients apologize and feel embarrassed for sweating too much.
 Some dislike it so much that they avoid exercising because of it.